Off-shell double copy theories in BV: A BV action for the double copy of Chern-Simons theory

+and $de^a=0$.
+Remember that $\det e = \sqrt{g}$ and thus the equation (\ref{cov-diver}) is saying that the vector frames $E$ are divergenceless with respect to the volume form defined by the metric $g$.
+The equations (\ref{Lie-bracket-frame}) and (\ref{cov-diver}) are equivalent to (\ref{MC-only-A}) upon the identification

+and thus we can identify flat and curved indices, and $E$ is invertible when $A$ is assumed to be small.
+Moreover, we assume that $\det e=1$.
+Our previous discussion guarantees that the deformed metric remains flat.
+The relation between metric $g$ and $A$ is non-linear.
+The inverse metric is related to $A$ as follows

-The reason the previous discussion is limited to flat space, {\it i.e.} $\Re^3$ with constant metric $\eta_{\mu\nu}$, is that we need operators $D$ and $\gen$ satisfying (\ref{double_copy_algebra}).
-We can consider a more general smooth manifold $\Sigma_3$ so that $\theta$ and $\theta'$ are only local coordinates and define $D$ and $\gen$ by using an affine connection.
+where we raise and contract indices using the flat canonical metric $\eta$.
+In this work our main interest is in $\mathbb{R}^3$, but the present discussion can be generalized to deformations of a flat metric around a given flat metric upon the covariantization of some of the formulas by using a flat connection.
+We can consider a more general smooth manifold $\Sigma_3$ so that $\theta$ and $\theta'$ are only local coordinates and define $D$ and $\gen$ by using a flat affine connection.
 It is rather straightforward to check that (\ref{double_copy_algebra}) implies that the connection is the Levi Civita connection of a flat metric.
-In this subsection we give an interpretation of the physical equations of motion (\ref{def-eqs}) as a deformation of the flat structure.
+The general treatment of flat manifolds would require addressing the problem of zero modes which we leave aside for now.